sethvanrensburg/typescript-programming-challenge/README.md

 npm test
 ```

 Please **do not** remove or modify the existing tests, but you're more than welcome to add additional tests or create new tests files.
-Any file with that ends with `.test.ts` in the **src** folder will be run by when you run Jest.
+Any file with that ends with `.test.ts` in the **src** folder will be run by the test command when you run Jest.

 You'll find the input files used by the verification tests in the **assets** folder.